jbpoline/ohbm2014_talk_imaging_genetics/talk.md

 * Data complexity (eg: chip idiosyncrasies, format, preprocessings, etc)
 * Data need to be linked appropriately (remember the Duke scandal)
 * Data size: number of variables - files you cannot check visually
-* Methods: increasing number of steps and statistical complexity, external software you have to trust,
+* Methods: increasing number of steps and statistical complexity, external software you have to trust

 Why do we have a problem?
 ===========================